forestgrape/coronavirus/monitor_and_control.md

     Denmark and Greece implemented this measures at low Covid incidences.
 Spain introduced additional measures later on.
 * Comment: In pandemic times a closure e.g. at 12 pm like implemented in Greece is reasonable; more strict depending on the situation e.g. risk of hospital overflow.

-> I recently read in the news, that people clubbing at 6 am in the morning had to go to quarantine because of a positive guest combined with a faulty guest list.
+> I recently (mid october 2020) read in the news, that people clubbing at 6 am in the morning had to go to quarantine because of a positive guest combined with a faulty guest list.
 >
 > Partying until 6 am and likely drinking a lot is not wanted, since protection measures are hardly followed and the immune system is burdened the next day repairing party-damage and may not fight viruses.
 This is double bad:
 >   1. disease progression: longer asymptomatic phase and higher viral loads